arthur-liu-lsh/trisolaran-droplet/README.md

 This script renders a Longchamps piriform in 2D and 3D, which is the shape chosen to model the droplet's shape.

-It also contains the functions that can calculate the area and volumes of said shape.
+It also contains the functions that can calculate the areas and volumes of said shape.